celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/proof-of-stake/locked-gold-rewards.md

 ![]()

-## Adjusting on-target Reward Rate for Target Schedule and Deductions
+## Adjusting the on-target Reward Rate for Target Schedule and Deductions

 Adjusting the on-target reward rate to account for under- or over-spending against the target schedule gives a baseline reward, essentially the percentage increase for a unit of Locked CELO voting for a group eligible for rewards.